overlookmotel/sequelize-virtual-fields/README.md

 ## Tests

 Use `npm test` to run the tests.
-Requires a database called 'sequelize_test' and a db user 'sequelize_test', password 'sequelize_test'.
+Requires a database called 'sequelize_test' and a db user 'travis' with no password.

 ## Changelog